trammel/docs-travis-ci-com/user/conditional-builds-stages-jobs.md

     if: type IN (push, pull_request)
 ```

-Jobs need to be listed explicitely, i.e. using `jobs.include` or `matrix.include` (alias), in order to specify conditions for them.
+Jobs need to be listed explicitly, i.e. using `jobs.include` or `matrix.include` (alias), in order to specify conditions for them.
 Jobs created via [matrix expansion](/user/customizing-the-build/#Build-Matrix) currently cannot have conditions.

 At the moment, stages that are found to be excluded will be skipped silently (an improvement to this is on the roadmap).